klaasnicolaas/klaasnicolaas/README.md

     </a>
 </p>

 📯 Would you like to stay informed about project release updates?
 Follow [Mister Assistant][mister-assistant] 🤖 on Twitter, it's my assistant bot that tweets on project updates.
-For example, it tweets about these great projects I've worked on:
+For example, these great projects I've worked on:

 - [Home Assistant Glow](https://github.com/klaasnicolaas/home-assistant-glow)
 - [Python - Omnik Inverter](https://github.com/klaasnicolaas/python-omnikinverter)